 Older adults and people with chronic underlying health conditions are more likely than younger, healthier people to experience serious illness from COVID-19, the disease caused by the coronavirus.
 Severe illness means that the person with COVID-19 may require hospitalization, intensive care, or help breathing to overcome the illness.
 There is no specific age at which risk increases.
-Rather, the Centers for Disease Control and Prevention (CDC) says “risk increases steadily as you age” and despite initial warnings from the agency, “it’s not just those over the age of 65 who are at increased risk for severe illness being among those age 85 and older.
+Rather, the Centers for Disease Control and Prevention (CDC) says “risk increases steadily as you age” with the greatest risk for severe illness being among those age 85 and older.
 Eight out of 10 COVID-19 deaths reported in the U.S. have been in adults 65 and older.

 Part of the reason risk increases with age is because people are more likely to have other health issues later in life, and underlying health conditions are a huge driver of complications that arise from COVID-19.
 A June report from the CDC found that hospitalizations for people with COVID-19 were six times as high for patients with chronic health conditions, compared to otherwise healthy individuals; deaths among this population were 12 times as high.

 There is the most evidence that the following conditions increase a person’s risk for severe illness from COVID-19:

 - Serious heart conditions, such as heart failure, coronary artery disease, or cardiomyopathies

 - COPD (chronic obstructive pulmonary disease)

 - Sickle cell disease

 There is mixed evidence that the following conditions increase a person’s risk for severe illness from COVID-19: